-Despite the fact that PC and operating system deployment is a common activity within enterprise IT organizations, IDC research shows that many follow less than optimal processes for doing so.
+Despite this fact, IDC research shows that many follow less than optimal processes for deploying new operating systems and new PCs.
 This suggests that many organizations could significantly reduce the amount they spend on PC deployments.
 For companies to achieve these savings, they need a clear understanding of the maturity of their PC deployment processes.
 Only with this baseline established can they determine the policies, practices, and technologies needed to transition those processes into the more advanced levels.
 According to recent research, IDC has tracked the relationship between levels of maturity (optimization) and IT costs, service levels, and business agility.
 The model that shows this is outlined below.